maiertech/website/src/routes/posts/husky-v6-pitfalls/index.md

 Note that you should not create Git hooks manually since they need execute permissions to run. `husky add` makes sure that permissions are correct.

-Above migration script also adds the follwoing script to your `package.json`:
+The above migration script also adds the following script to your `package.json`:

 ```json:package.json
 "scripts": {